 Medical assistants have a unique career that combines administrative and clinical tasks.
 They are responsible for tasks such as recording a patient’s history, measuring vital signs, assisting with examinations, administering medicine, scheduling patient appointments and preparing blood samples.

 They can specialize in a particular field, such as podiatry or optometry, or provide general medical support instead.[Leer en español]

-Requirements for Working as a Medical Assistant in Massachusetts
+Requirements To Become a Medical Assistant in Massachusetts

 The state of Massachusetts does not require medical assistants to have any specific certification or level of education.
 Individual employers may instead choose the most qualified applicants for themselves.
 Certain qualifications can help medical assistants achieve a competitive edge and gain higher-paying jobs.